officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 ### Spark Pipeline
 - This Spark Job is implemented as [Spring Cloud Task](https://spring.io/projects/spring-cloud-task).
 - On application startup it populates sample transaction and master data into respective database collections for last 6 months.
 Refer to [DataPopulator](src/main/java/com/ksoot/spark/sales/DataPopulator.java) for details.
-- It expects an argument `month` with default value as current month if not specified and generates sales report for this month.
+- It expects an argument `month` of type `java.time.YearMonth` with default value as current month if not specified and generates sales report for given month.
-- It reads sales transaction data from MongoDB database `sales_db`, collection `sales` as a Spark `Dataset<Row>`
+- Reads sales transaction data from MongoDB database `sales_db`, collection `sales` as a Spark `Dataset<Row>`
 - Filter this dataset for a given month.
-- Then joins it with Product master data fetched from ArangoDB database `products_db`, collection `products`
-  to produce the result dataset.
+- Then joins it with Product master data fetched from ArangoDB database `products_db`, collection `products` to produce the result dataset.
 - The result dataset is then written into MongoDB collection named `sales_report_<input month>`.
   For example if input month is `2024-11` then output will be written into collection `sales_report_2024_11`.
 - For details refer to [SparkPipelineExecutor](src/main/java/com/ksoot/spark/sales/SparkPipelineExecutor.java)